-This year’s State of the Longevity Market Survey (which comes out next week) offers many insights worth consideration by those of us who work to improve what it means to grow old.
+This year’s State of the Longevity Market Survey offers many insights worth consideration by those of us who work to improve what it means to grow old.
 How do we build infrastructure to make it possible for people to age in place?
 How do we integrate older people back into the lives of our communities?
 How do we tap the vast potential of older Americans instead of pushing them out of productive society?
 How do we pay for our collective vision of purposeful, healthful, longer lives?

 As I reviewed the ideas and insights shared by Stria readers and industry leaders, I was struck by one overarching solution that arose again and again: cross-sector collaboration.
 As one respondent said “I believe new solutions for the new longevity economy will depend upon our ability to collaborate and partner across many industries.”

 So do I.

 We need to work more closely together, sharing innovation and perspective with peers from all parts of the field.
 And we need reach beyond our core community to bring more disciplines into the longevity market.
 Our field is growing quickly, but we cannot do it alone.